tkareine/tkareine.org/_posts/2021-12-24-suppressing-duplicate-requests-in-web-services.md

 In the diagram, client requests creating a new employee with a certain username.
 The service enforces that the username must be unique.
-The request propagates via the API gateway to the app service, and the service processes the request with success.
+The request propagates via the API gateway to the application service, and the service processes the request with success.
 But then the API gateway crashes before it forwards the response to the client.
 Eventually, the retry timeout of the client triggers and the client sends the same request again.
 This time the client receives the response, but it's a